Marc MacYoung?

 Women's self-defense

-The organization and presentation of the information is unique in that we present both the female AND male perspective.
-We do this because we aren't teaching self-defense nearly as much as we are teaching life skills and rape avoidance.
-This is not a course on empowerment, women's rights, fighting, or permission to do whatever you want to do, it is about commonsense and taking personal responsibility so as not to be raped.
+We do this because we aren't teaching self-defense nearly as much as we are teaching life skills and rape/crime avoidance.
+This is not a course on empowerment, women's rights, fighting, or permission to do whatever you want to do; it is about commonsense, personal safety and taking personal responsibility so as not to be assaulted, raped or robbed.

 WSD seminars are two days/seven hours (see below)

-Cost is $1,500, plus travel expenses for two within the US/Canada.
+Cost is: $1,500, plus travel expenses for two within the US/Canada. $2000 overseas and travel/lodging expenses

 Joint efforts are acceptable because it sometimes is difficult for one school/agency to muster sufficient numbers of participants.
 Two one-day seminars can be taught within the same city over a weekend with the various hosting agencies splitting costs and responsibilities.